Remotely Interesting

 I knew there was a climb in the first half of my nearly 60-mi day, and I nibbled or chomped at it for the first couple hours of riding over the course of the first 25 miles.
 I am always glad to "front-load" the work so the end of the day is easier, and I get to do the work while I am fresher, so that was all a success.
 There were 2 commercial stops today:

-Was still feeling slow after lunch and the new headwind didn't help but it was only about 7 miles until I pulled up to the "wilderness hostel" (more like bunkhouses in the forest?
+Was still feeling slow after second lunch and the new headwind didn't help, but it was only about 7 miles until I pulled up to the "wilderness hostel" (more like bunkhouses in the forest?
 But, a roof and a guaranteed bed and some pit toilets are all I really need.
 Bear-safe food storage, shared kitchen, a couch to type this on?
-All quite nice but extras compared to the campgrounds...).
-I was a bit early but the common room was open so I put my food inside (per the copious signage that there are bears near and they will find anything you leave outside down to your shoes?) and sat on the couch to write this up.
+All quite nice but extras compared to the campgrounds!)
+I was a bit early but the common room was open so I put my food inside (per the copious signage that there are bears near and they will find anything you leave outside - down to your shoes?) and sat on the couch to write this up.

-Oh, neat, there's solar powered starlink here!
+Oh, neat, there's solar powered starlink internet here, so you can read this today instead of later!

 You can email me: gently at gmail.com